dnanexus/dxScala/DEVELOPING.md

 - Set version name in `<project>/src/main/resources/application.conf` to `X.Y.Z-SNAPSHOT`.
 - Run `sbt publishLocal`, which will [publish to your Ivy local file repository](https://www.scala-sbt.org/1.x/docs/Publishing.html).
-- In the downstream project, set the dependency version in `build.sbt` to `X.Y.Z-SNAPSHOT`.
+- In any downstream project that will depend on the changes you are making, set the dependency version in `build.sbt` to `X.Y.Z-SNAPSHOT`.

 ### Merging the PR